cthpw103/Unofficial_Gab_API/README.md

 ```html
 <input type="hidden" name="_token" value="BorbPurlRF4twmIYTe4IIzrrjTEZ2cKibqtZBF3v">
 ```
-so we can find the value with this simple thing :thinking:
+Hmm, so we can find the value with this simple python example :thinking:
 ```python
 import request
 import sys